 Repomies: Return your badge, your gun, your game controller, and your key to the police ballpit!

-Bankruptcy Barrel: Worn by one of the previous victims of Pauli Mutikkala, who still insists that it's the "best barrel in the town, a friend got it for me, real pine, the only one in Finland".
+- Bankruptcy Barrel: Worn by one of the earlier victims of Pauli Mutikkala, who still insists that it's the "best barrel in the town, a friend got it for me, real pine, the only one in Finland".

-Beneath Suspicion: The actual criminal in one of the newer episodes ends up being this: as a Running Gag, nobody pays any attention to the victim's personal assistant, who practically confessed to shooting at his boss in full right when the police arrived, but she was blown off repeatedly, even to the extent of Pöysti taking away the murder weapon from her which she stole from Routalempi and giving it back to him without giving a second thought where she got it and why she had it to begin with.
-As a result, Routalempi ended up being found guilty for the crime due to the clues matching up to him and being too depressed about being rejected by the victim for his upcoming play over an actual professional actor (despite him specifically searching for people with zero experience in acting) to bother defending himself or caring about anything anymore.
+- Beneath Suspicion: The actual criminal in one of the newer episodes ends up being this: as a Running Gag, nobody pays any attention to the victim's personal assistant, who practically confessed to shooting at his boss in full right when the police arrived, but was blown off repeatedly, even to the extent of Pöysti taking away the murder weapon which they had stolen from Routalempi and giving it back to him without giving a second thought where the person had hotten and why they had had it to begin with.
+Routalempi ended up being found guilty for the crime due to the clues matching him and him being too depressed about being rejected by the victim for an acting job over an actual professional actor (despite him specifically searching for people with zero experience in acting) to bother defending himself or caring about anything anymore.]]

-Kontiovaara: What the hell are you blaming the media for?
-Are you menstruating or do you simply want to live in Albania?
+What the hell are you blaming the media for?
+Are you menstruating or do you simply want to live in Albania

 The male interviewee: Yes.